Hamidalavi/examid-gaming-journey/README.md

 9. Then I assumed that **moving the mouse to the right side and parallel to the pinky finger** for more speed and clicking the mouse side buttons easily.
 It was an interesting trick, but the logic behind it was still unclear to me: **very fast movement and fatigueless**
 10. Then I realized that **the pivot point should be the elbow, not the forearm or wrist**, because I became a full arm player: **extremely fast movement with more precision**
 11. After a year, I realized something: I never put my index and middle fingers on the mouse, and I only used them when clicking. **These two fingers can be very useful for accuracy and speed**, and I had been oblivious to it for all this time.
 Additionally, I didn't worry about wrist and forearm rotation in the y-axis anymore and the hand always moved in a straight direction: **extremely fast with significant improvement**
 12. Finally, in addition to the pinky, ring, and thumb fingers, the index and middle fingers also applied a little pressure to the mouse (pushing dowwn) with the lowest tension, which has an amazing effect and my speed became like that of The Flash movie.
-Now the unclear logic of number 9 is clear, because **all fingers go a little higher and can push down a bit**; now I can be fast and accurate with all grip styles and just have relax grip: **demon speed and supreme accuracy**
+Now the unclear logic of number 9 is clear, because **all fingers go a little higher and can push down a bit**.
+Fingers are like soldiers on alert, always in their places, never leaving their posts; now I can be fast and accurate with all grip styles and just have relax grip: **demon speed and supreme accuracy**

 ---